aniou/morfeo/README.md

 Based on sets provided by [SingleStepTests](https://github.com/SingleStepTests)

+Notes:
-Note: STP and WAI require implementation
+* STP and WAI require implementation

+* tests for MVN and MVP are invalid and disabled

 ## test_w65c02s